Analysis | Democrats take aim at Iowa as they seek to change their nominating system

 There were few defenders of Iowa around the big table Friday, other than the state’s representative on the committee, Scott Brennan.
 But if there is a gathering consensus to eliminate Iowa from the early states, the harder question will be which state or states should now be part of that grouping and what unintended consequences might ensue.

 It was only four months ago, after Republican Glenn Youngkin defeated Democrat Terry McAuliffe in the Virginia governor’s race, that Democrats were lamenting their terrible showing among rural White voters, a phenomenon that worsened after Donald Trump was elected in 2016.
-Many Democrats were asking then, how can the party win back those voters?
+Many Democrats were asking then: How can the party win back those voters?

 Iowa is representative of this trend, and, as such, it has moved in just a few years from being a general election battleground to an increasingly GOP-dominated state.
 But what signal will be sent to those nonurban voters if Democrats jettison it now?
 And as was noted Friday, will the Midwest, whose role in general election remains central, be left without a voice in the opening round of the nominating process?